kaplanski/pkgmgr/README.md

 - testbinary.bin (binary or script with no ending or .bin, .sh or .py)
   - if no .bin, .sh, .py with packagename is present include an (empty) file called "nofile" (_install.sh is REQUIRED)
 - OPTIONAL: testbinary_display.txt (Message to be shown after install has completed)
-- OPTIONAL: testbinary_install.sh (install instructions)
+- OPTIONAL: testbinary_install.sh (install instructions; REQUIRED if "nofile" is present)

 **This project has tee-making abilities!**